MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/action-commands/respond-to-task-module-submit.md

 ---
 title: Respond to the task module submit action
 author: surbhigupta
 description: Learn how to respond to the task module submit action from a message extension action command with Proactive message.
-Define search commands and respond to searches.
-Displays the username on the Adaptive Card header of the card response.
-User attribution for bot. ms.localizationpriority: medium ms.topic: conceptual ms.author: anclear
+Define search commands and respond to searches. ms.localizationpriority: medium ms.topic: conceptual ms.author: anclear